cdrckrgt/FEBOL.jl/README.md

 # FEBOL

+This code is rapidly changing.
+I make no guarantees about its correctness or usability at any time.

 ## SearchDomain
 To create a 10m by 10m search domain with a jammer located at 9.5, 9.5 you can do the following:
 ```